 - Complete at least 15 hours of community service per academic year.
 First-years are exempt from this requirement the fall semester at Baruch, but are required to complete at least 8 hours during the spring semester during their upper freshman year.
 The following are sample reflections written for specific volunteer opportunities.
-Use these as guides to inform your own written reflection: Sample A and Sample B.
+Use these as guides to inform your own written reflection: Sample A / Sample B / Sample C.

 - Attend a cultural event per semester.
 First-years are waived during their first semester.

 - Weissman and SPA majors must take at least one Honors Feit Seminar (IDC 4050H)

 - Zicklin majors must take the honors section of the capstone business policy class, BPL 5100H